Scifabric/pybossa.js/doc/library.rst

 the server running for example here: http://server/pybossa

-In this case, you will need to change the API endpoint, otherwise PyBossa.JS will fail to load the task for your application.
+In this case, you will need to change the API endpoint, otherwise PyBossa.JS will fail to load the task for your project.
 In order to set the right end point, you can use the following method:

 .. code-block:: javascript